tugcegurbuz/tugcegurbuz.github.io/_pages/about.md

 <br><br>

+### 🚀 Currently Working On:

+Using contrastive, self-supervised learning to build world models that, when combined with reinforcement learning, help embodied AI agents learn and adapt more intelligently like humans.

+<br><br>

 ## Blog Posts

 After years of dreaming, I’ve finally found the courage to launch my own blog.
 I’m excited to introduce you to the <a href="https://tugcegurbuz.github.io/robot-psychologist.github.io/about/" style="font-weight: bold; font-size: 1.06em;();"> Robot Psychologist's Blog!